We do not inherit the earth from our ancestors; we borrow it from our children.

 Less than a century ago, all agriculture was integrally organic.
 This all changed when the chemical industry turned its interests to the agricultural sector after the Second World War.
 Nowadays, organic agriculture is the exception to the rule.

 Soil is the basis of agriculture.
 Having a strong and fertile soil is the only way to produce the nutrients necessary for all living things.
 Sadly, the industrialisation of agriculture is a threat to the fertility of soil, which is on the decline worldwide.
-The intensified use of herbicides pesticides and chemical fertilizers in recent years has led to a growing decrease in soil fertility and to a mounting increase in soil erosion.
+The intensified use of herbicides pesticides and chemical fertilizers in recent years has led to a growing decrease in soil fertility and to an ever intensifying increase in soil erosion.

 However, the Coopain Cabana Cooperative aims at encouraging producers in using new agricultural techniques, such as planting nitrogen-fixing seeds like alfalfa during the set-aside period.
 This not only provides nitrogen for the soil (just like chemicals fertilizers based on fossil fuels, but without the agressive aspect) but also provides fodder for livestock.

 The growers are all willing to implement such techniques.
 They only need to be given the methods and necessary funds to make the transition.
 That is what we attempt to do with the Fairtrade system!